 My search through public records revealed that Bradford and DiCastro had bought the property along that block through an LLC a month after the Metro board approved the new Leimert Park stop.
 A+P rents from the same LLC, with property management company Clint Lukens as intermediary.
 None of this is out of the ordinary for real-estate investors – distancing themselves from liability via intermediaries – and DiCastro and Bradford have been investing in West Adams and South L.A. over the past decade.
 What was confusing was the secrecy, especially given the tagline “Art+Practice fosters community.”
 Later, when I clarified my question and asked if either Bradford or DiCastro owned the properties in question, the founders of A+P refused to comment.
 (They did not respond to requests for comment during the reporting of this piece, either.)

 “Say I go into Inglewood and I buy up Market Street,” says Leimert-based activist Damien Goodmon, by way of example, during a recent conversation in Leimert Village.
-Market Street is, like the Village, an autonomous-feeling small town-center further south in L.A.
+Market Street is, like the Village, an autonomous-feeling town center further south in L.A.
 “If I’m doing this for the community, I explain what’s up.
 I take suggestions.
 How do I make sure people feel involved?
 I have a dialogue.”
 He insists he’d do it this way, despite the inevitable complications, if he wanted community members to have agency, above all.

 In this neighborhood, awaiting its new Metro stop and increasingly attractive to speculators and developers, suspicion of newcomers and the change they bring runs high.
 As a white woman, my own presence in the neighborhood has been identified with that change.
 “Can I say something?” said man who rolled down his window one night, as a friend and I strolled toward our cars.
 “You walking here, this late at night?
 Changing times.
 Changing times.”

 “It’s going to be gone in four years – people aren’t fighting and standing up,” says Franco Vega, director of the Right Way Foundation, about Leimert Village’s generous community culture (he mentions the barber who offers $10 haircuts for foster youth).
 “But I’ve got other wars to fight.”
 We are sitting in Vega’s new windowless office, in the Crenshaw mall.
 The Foundation moved here after A+P gave them notice late in summer 2016.
-This new space, just blocks away from the old one, and still in the area of L.A.
-Vega calls “ground zero” for foster youth, has doors that open onto the parking garage.
+This new space, just blocks away from the old one, and still in the area of L.A. that Vega calls “ground zero” for foster youth, has doors that open onto the parking garage.
 Vega had emailed me in frustration when he learned he had to move: he had assumed there would be an option to renegotiate a lease after his two rent-free years were up.

 “Education has the power to counterweigh [foster youth’s] long history of abuse,” reads A+P’s year-two catalogue of achievements, the text superimposed over a photo of young people looking attentive.
 When I mention this catalogue to Vega, he says, “Oh, are you talking about the one that made it sound like Art+Practice started a foster youth program all by itself?”
 But that is the extent of the criticism he allows himself, before asking, sincerely, “How can you focus on education when you’re still battling all the nightmares?”
 Only a few of the youth he works with were ready to take on paid internships at A+P’s gallery, as was initially planned.
 “My downfall – and this can be on the record –,” he says, “Is that I didn’t think it through.
 I saw a nice big building … I should have thought it through.”